Skip to main content

 Ironically, those who are good may experience greater suffering due to their heightened sensitivity to the pain of the world.
 Compassion opens the heart, yet it also renders one susceptible.
 To care profoundly is to feel intensely.

 However, this susceptibility is also a form of strength.
 Goodness does not shield one from suffering; rather, it transforms it.
-A self-centered individual may falter under adversity, while a good person frequently rises, uplifting others along the way.
+A self-centred individual may falter under adversity, whereas a good person frequently rises, uplifting others along the way.

 The Role of Karma and Choice